-OTHER LANGUAGES 5%
+OTHER LANGUAGES 5% WHAT WILL I STUDY?

-Three modern languages, business translation, interpreting, computer studies, intercultural communication, management plus EITHER economics, banking, statistics, accountancy, marketing, human resource managemen

-NGOs and the voluntary sector,

-This course concentrates on the study of modern languages in a professional context.
+Three modern languages, business translation, interpreting, computer studies, intercultural communication, management plus EITHER economics, banking, statistics, accountancy, marketing, human resource management, financial management, international business, communication, tourism, OR geopolitics, European institutions, NGOs and the voluntary sector, international law, etc. This course concentrates on the study of modern languages in a professional context.
 In addition to languages, each student chooses a minor in either International Business or International Relations.

-At the end of the course students should:

-- Be competent in the use of at least two modern languages in addition to their native tongue and able to communicate in a third. - Have a good understanding of various foreign cultures and know how to communicate and negotiate effectively with people from those cultures. - Know how to function internationally in a professional context

-Academic Calendar: Fall semester from early September to Christmas, Spring Semester from early January to mid-May.
+DIPLÔME National de LICENCE CONTRÔLÉ PAR L'ÉTAT At the end of the course students should: Be competent in the use of at least two modern languages in addition to their native tongue and able to communicate in a third.
+Have a good understanding of various foreign cultures and know how to communicate and negotiate effectively with people from those cultures. • Know how to function internationally in a professional context Academic Calendar: Fall semester from early September to Christmas, Spring Semester from early January to mid-May.
 500 teaching hours per year.

-Applicants must have a high school graduation diploma, British A'Levels or an equivalent diploma.
+ENTRY REQUIREMENTS Applicants must have a high school graduation diploma, British A'Levels or an equivalent diploma.
 Non-native speakers of English must prove they have attained the level B2 on the European scale (TOEFL, IELTS, Cambridge English etc.) Non-native speakers of French should also have a level of at least B2 on the European scale in French.

-Students are encouraged to travel.
+STUDY ABROAD Students are encouraged to travel.
 To validate their degree, they must spend at least one month during the summer vacation in a country where one of the languages they are studying is spoken.
 In addition, it is possible to study for one or two semesters in one or two of our partner universities abroad.
 There are at least 50 possible destinations.

-There is a mandatory internship of at least six weeks during the student's second year.
-The internship should be in one of the following areas: international business, international relations, tourism, international communication, translation.

-Dr Michel Feugain: michel.feugain@univ-catholille.fr
+INTERNSHIPS AND WORK EXPERIENCE There is a mandatory internship of at least six weeks during the student's second year.
+The internship should be in one of the following areas: international business, international relations, tourism, internationalcommunication, translation.
+STAFF Programme director: Dr Michel Feugain: michel.feugain@univ-catholille.fr Staff:

-Dr Michel Feugain (Spanish civilisation, translation, research methodology),

-Dr Florentina Rodrigo (Spanish civilisation, Spanish grammar),

-Dr Vincent Roger (English and Phonetics),

-Dr Fernando Monroy (Latin America, Business Spanish),

-Dr Anouska Zummo (Translation).
+Dr Michel Feugain (Spanish civilisation, translation, research methodology), - Dr Florentina Rodrigo (Spanish civilisation, Spanish grammar), - Dr Vincent Roger (English and Phonetics), - Dr Fernando Monroy (Latin America, Business Spanish), - Dr Anouska Zummo (Translation).

 Most graduates continue their studies with a Master's degree in the area where they wish to specialize

 - International Marketing,

 - International Relations,

 - International Communication,

-- Tourism.
+- Tourism,

-- International Journalism
+- International Journalism etc.